felidae-reconstruction/doc/synteny.md

     - in C#, Linux version planned, but not yet available

   - SyMAP was used in the tiger paper (10.1038/ncomms3433)
     - Desktop application.
 It is not able to work with the large data - fails with the memory error.

+  - Satsuma Synteny, SyntenyTracker were used in the comparative avian genome analysis (see supplement to 10.1126/science.1251385)